Charllo/UK-Crime-Map/README.md

  - Add FAQ button/menu
  - Add a statistics window that shows more info about the area
  - Add filters for different crimes in the `Icons` menu
- - Show a loading symbol when retrieving data from police API

 ## Changelog